AllenCell/EMT_data_analysis/README.md

 Run: `python Analysis_plots.py`

 This will generate the plots in the manuscript and store them in `results/figures` folder.
 The manifests used as inputs in this workflow are automatically downloaded from [AWS](https://open.quiltdata.com/b/allencell/tree/aics/emt_timelapse_dataset/manifests/) by default.
 The user can opt to also use local version of these manifests if they produced locally by running the scripts `Feature_extraction.py`, `Metric_computation.py` and `Nuclei_localization.py`.
 To use local version of the manifests, please set `load_from_aws=False` everywhere in the script `Analysis_plots.py`.

+# Contact
+If you have questions about this code, please reach out to us at cells@alleninstitute.org.

+# Licensing
+All code in this repository is provided to you under the Allen Institute Software License.